How to organize emails: the 3-Zone Inbox Method

 Table of contents

-The problem isn’t the volume.
+The problem is not the volume.
 The problem is that your inbox treats everything the same.
-Meeting invites sit next to urgent client requests, newsletters stack next to password resets.
+Meeting invites sit next to urgent client requests, and newsletters stack next to password resets.
 Without a routing system, every message requires a manual decision.

-This guide delivers the best way to organize emails using the 3-Zone Inbox Method — a system that sorts each message into one of three lanes in about five seconds.
-No complex folder hierarchies.
-No inbox organization system that collapses after two weeks.
+This guide delivers the best way to organize emails using the 3-Zone Inbox Method, a framework we developed at Goals and Progress that sorts each message into one of three lanes in about five seconds.
+There are no complex folder hierarchies and no inbox organization system that collapses after two weeks.

 What you will learn